- Cheap Travel

 Cinque Terre offers a network of well-marked hiking trails that connect all five towns.
 The most famous trail is the Sentiero Azzurro (The Blue Path), which provides stunning coastal views.
 The trail is divided into 4 sections (between the five towns) and is 12km in total.

 If you just fancy one hike to get the experience, we recommend the Monterosso to Vernazza path, it will take you around 90 minutes and the views of Vernazza at the end are incredible (See above photo of Vernazza).
-To use the trails during peak season you need to purchase a Cinque Terre Trekking card, this is €7.50 per day.
+To use the trails you need to purchase a Cinque Terre Trekking card, this starts at €7.50 per day depending on the season.
 If you plan to buy a train card (discussed below) you won’t need to buy an additional trekking card as the hiking card is included.

 Trains